jo-elimu/ethtaipei2024-hackathon/README.md

 ### Technicality

-* Decentralized permissionless smart contracts deployed on Optimism Sepolia, Scroll Sepolia, Polygon cadona, Linea goerly, and Thundercore testnet.
+* Decentralized permissionless smart contracts deployed on Optimism Sepolia, Scroll Sepolia, Polygon Cardona, Linea Goerly, and Thundercore testnet.
 * Industry standard smart contract deploy and testing tools including but not limited to hardhat and remix.
 * All contracts deployed verified on block explorers across different chains.
 * Latest support from rainbowKit and Wagmi.